-BC Wildfire Service
+BC Wildfire Service (BCWS)

 In case of a wildfire in Seal Bay Park, the BC Wildfire Service would respond.
-The BC Wildfire Service is under the jurisdiction of FLNRO.
+The BCWS is under the jurisdiction of FLNRO and is guided by the Wildfire Act and Wildfire Regulation

 BC Wildfire Service's Vancouver Island operations are based out of the Coastal Fire Centre in Parksville with the North Island Mid Coast Fire Zone out of Campbell River responsible for the Seal Bay Park area.